 To set up usage data reporting in Azure Stack, you must register your Azure Stack instance with Azure.
-As a part of the registration process, Azure Stack is configured with the Azure Bridge, which connects Azure Stack to Azure and sends the usage data.
-The following usage data is sent from Azure Stack to Azure:
+As a part of the registration process, the Azure Bridge component of Azure Stack is configured to connect Azure Stack to Azure.
+After the Azure Bridge is configured, it sends the following usage data to Azure:

 - Meter ID – Unique ID for the resource that was consumed.

-- Quantity – Amount of resource usage data that occurred in a certain time frame.
+- Quantity – Amount of resource usage data.

 - Location – Location where the current Azure Stack resource is deployed.